BoardTools/upload/README.md

 ### Managing zip files
 You can do the following actions with zip files uploaded with Upload Extensions:

 * Save them in the directory of your choise.
 To do that tick the flag `Save uploaded zip file` near the upload button.
-To change the directory for saving zip files of uploaded extensions navigate in the ACP to `General -> Server configuration -> Server settings -> Path settings -> Extensions' zip packages storage path`.
+* To change the directory for saving zip files of uploaded extensions navigate in the ACP to `General -> Server configuration -> Server settings -> Path settings -> Extensions' zip packages storage path`.
 * Unpack previously saved zip files of extensions.
 The unpacked extension will be ready for installation immediately.
+* Download saved zip files of extensions on your PC.
 * Delete zip files of extensions.

 All uploaded zip files will contain the version numbers of the uploaded extensions.